ChloeTigre/nat-pmp-for-cisco/README.md

 # nat-pmp-for-cisco
 A quick hack to make NAT-PMP work with my Cisco 891 router

+# current state

+just an idea, need to test and implement this.

 # draft design

 Run this in a VM.